Rajasthan Cab

 There is the threat of landslides, road blocks, and erratic weather conditions in the Himalayas due to the monsoon (July–August).
 Although there are still pilgrims who travel at such times, it is not safer to avoid these months.
 September is usually perfect, as the scenery is greener and the number of people is reduced.

 Besides the four central dhams, the Char Yatra has numerous beautiful, spiritually important places.
 The most common starting point is Haridwar and Rishikesh, which are known as the Ganga aarti and ashrams.
-Uttarkashi is peaceful with temples and river scenery, whereas the spiritual and cultural town of Badrinath is located at Joshimath.
+Uttarkashi is a peaceful town with temples and stunning river scenery, whereas the spiritual and cultural city of Badrinath is located in the Chamoli district.

 Others are the Mana Village (the final Indian village at the Tibet border), Tapt Kund at Badrinath, Bhairavnath Temple at Kedarnath and Harsil Valley at Gangotri.
 These are the destinations that will add value to the trip and allow pilgrims to explore the natural beauty and history of Uttarakhand.